Sandra Levinson: Center for Cuban Studies

 In May 1972, Levinson co-founded the Center for Cuban Studies (CCS) as a nonprofit educational organization with Saul Landau and Lee Lockwood.
 The mission of the organization includes opposition to the United States embargo against Cuba and support for the normalization of relations through educational programs, including tours to Cuba.
-In March 1973, while Levinson was working as the director at the CCS office in Greenwich Village, a bomb denotated in the building.
+In March 1973, while Levinson was working as the director at the CCS office in Greenwich Village, a bomb detonated in the building.
 Despite extensive property damage, no one was injured, and Levinson continued to lead the CCS.
 In 2007, she recalled, "Instead of making me leave, it only made me more furious".

 In 1984, Levinson spoke with the Wall Street Journal about the impact of the embargo on the Cuban economy, stating, "The old cars are the most obvious sign.
 It's the same with the factories.
 The whole phone system is obsolete.
 You can hardly find a copying machine, and when you do it probably doesn't work because they can't get the spare parts they need."
 In 1995, she advocated for businesses in the United States to oppose the economic embargo of Cuba, and told The Oregonian, "It was businesspeople who brought about the ending of the embargo in Vietnam," and "If businesspeople really get behind ending the embargo in Cuba, it will happen."
 In 2013, Levinson told The Atlantic, "We should be thinking about the embargo in terms of U.S. citizens' rights to travel where they want".